Last Updated on September 23, 2022 by DMEditor

 All in all, I found the entire ShippingEasy platform to be pleasantly intuitive.
 I never experienced any bugs or difficulties that would force me to refer to their support documentation.

 ShipStation doesn’t want you experiencing problems after signing up.
 It directs you to a video tutorial, which briefly walks you through the process of creating an account and subsequently linking it with third-party platforms.
 Just like ShippingEasy, this solution will automatically import your orders list from your shopping cart or ecommerce platform.

 The interface itself is quite neat and well-organized.
 You should be able to get familiar with the major labels in less than five minutes.

 Well, if you don’t find the arrangement appealing, here’s something for you.
 Interestingly, ShipStation also comes with a feature it calls “Custom Views”.
 It’s basically intended to help users tweak the interface based on their preferences.
-You can take advantage of it to adjust your default page, choose your menu items, adjust the overall interface size, and more.
+You can take advantage of it to adjust your default landing page design, choose your menu items, adjust the overall interface size, and more.

 Now that’s an impressive feature for a Shipping solution.
 We’ve only seen such capabilities on graphical software and the likes.
 And using it is as simple as accessing the Settings section then going straight to the Display Options.